 I**M** Listed by nightspire Ransomware Group

-On March 12, 2026, the ransomware group known as Nightspire added I**M** to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or financial records were stored in the compromised systems could be affected.
+On March 12, 2026, the ransomware group known as Nightspire added I**M** to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or financial records were stored in the compromised systems could be affected.

 Public reporting indicates that Nightspire claims to have stolen internal files from I**M**.
 The data was listed on the group’s leak site on March 12, 2026.
 Available details describe the exposed material as internal files, though the precise volume and specific records have not been independently verified.
 No public timeline has been released detailing when the initial breach occurred or how long the attackers had access before exfiltration.